Purdue-University-IEEE-EMBS/Purdue-University-IEEE-EMBS.github.io/_docs/research.md

     <hr>
     <strong>Desired Research Outcomes</strong>
     <p>
         Establish a comprehensive linguistic and cultural understanding framework that enhances AI-driven translation accuracy and empathy across languages.
 The research will produce language datasets, contextual modeling techniques, and validation protocols specifically tuned for medical and interpersonal communication.
-Ultimately, the outcome will guide the development of a multilingual app capable of bridging linguistic divides in healthcare and beyond, ensuring that every user—patient, provider, or community member—can communicate effectively and safely.
+Ultimately, the outcome will guide the development of a multilingual app capable of bridging linguistic divides in healthcare and beyond, ensuring that every user, patient, provider, or community member can communicate effectively and safely.
     </p>
     <hr>
     <strong>Learn More About the Project</strong>